Melzar/onion-architecture-boilerplate/README.md

 It solves issue related to circular repository dependency in ioc, or nested repository dependency on each other.
 With unit of work specific repository methods don't have any reference to external repositories which makes them more atomic.

+#### Interactor / UseCase / Scenario

+`Interactor` is a single, independent action to execute in any place of the system.
+It contains logic related to specific problem ( usually also to specific domain ) and can be shared across multiple domains.
+It has clear input definition and output.
+The idea of `interactor` is to avoid need of nesting
+`services` in each other.
+If you need to nest `services` then you also combine domains, and you will face cross domain issues.
+As `interactor` is independent operation to reuse, it **CANNOT** have `service` as dependency ( `repository` is allowed ).
+It can be injected into `service` though.

+`UseCase` you can see it as a wrapper, if you have business use case which depends on multiple `interactor `results, and you need to apply some logic on those results, then `UseCase` is a way to go. `UseCase` may have multiple `interactors` as dependencies + `repositories`.

+`Scenario` is a wrapper around `UseCases`.
+Same way of thinking as in `UseCase` - if you have a complex, reusable across multiple domains / modules operation, which depends on multiple `UseCases`, `Interactors`, `repositories` results, and you need to apply specific logic on those results, then `scenario` is a way to go.

+All of those patterns should be presented as single action to execute - there shouldn't be multiple methods / functions applied to their interfaces, just `execute`.

 #### Mapper

 The Simple concept, where one module data structure is translated to another module